Spending time with family is something we all cherish; but are we really making it a priority?

 I found that I often use the excuse of having work to do when my kids are trying to connect with me.

-Whether it’s housework or work-work that pays the bills in part, it can be too easy to unbalance the time-scale and spend it on the tasks with more tangible results.
+Whether it’s housework or work-work that pays the bills, it can be too easy to unbalance the time-scale and spend it on the tasks with more tangible, immediate results.

 Loving our families well can give them a clearer understanding of the love God has for us (except on an infinite scale!).